Using the ThinLinc desktop customizer¶

 , which means that the TLDC will allow you to set the default name and the name in Swedish.- Command

 This specifies the command to run to start the application.
 Enter the path to the command followed by any arguments in the Command box.
-The input box follows bourne shell syntax rules.
+The input box follows bash syntax rules.

 Example: